35 Ways to Legally Reduce Your Business Taxes

 - Permanent 20% QBI deduction

-Operator’s note (Sam Young, EA): I’ve restructured dozens of closely held businesses (S‑Corp, accountable plans, retirement) and implement these playbooks annually with owners and their CPAs.
+Operator’s note (Overline): We’ve restructured dozens of closely held businesses (S‑Corp, accountable plans, retirement) and implement these playbooks annually with owners and their CPAs.

 Strategy #1: Choose the Right Business Structure